|This pastry is served with a dollop of sherry custard|

-Another option is to whisk in 2 tablespoon of thick chilled cream pattisserie into 250 gm/1/2 lb of almond cream before placing it on the pastry sheet to bake.
+Another option is to whisk in 2 tablespoons of thick chilled cream pattisserie into 250 g/1/2 lb of almond cream before placing it on the pastry sheet to bake.
 It will make it creamier and lighter.

-If you prefer to try something new, use unsalted peeled pistachios that are crushed instead of almond and make a pistachio cream.
-Cream patisserie is not recommended to be mixed in with pistachio cream as it will loose its colour and flavour if added to the mix.
+If you prefer to try something new, use unsalted peeled pistachios that are crushed instead of almonds and make a pistachio cream.
+The cream patisserie is not recommended to be mixed in with pistachio cream as it will lose its colour and flavour if added to the mix.

 My published cookbooks are available for sale through myself and on Amazon.